We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - overall brushing effectiveness

 - special features

-All but one of these toothbrushes has the ADA’s Seal of Acceptance.
+All of these toothbrushes have the ADA’s Seal of Acceptance.
 This ensures that the product meets specific standards based on scientific evidence for efficacy and safety.

-The Oral-B Pro 1000’s round brush head is designed to oscillate and pulsate.
+The Oral-B Pro 1000 Electric Toothbrush is designed to oscillate and pulsate.
 This means that it moves back and forth while emitting little bursts of vibrating power.
-These dual movements are designed to break up and clean away plaque from along the gumline.
+These dual movements are designed to break up and clean plaque from along the gumline.

 The size and shape of the brush head may make it easier and more comfortable for you to reach all of your teeth.